Merger Tree-based Galaxy Matching: A Comparative Study Across Different Resolutions: Introduction

 Resolution convergence have been studied in large-scale cosmological simulation, using matter power spectrum \citep{2015MNRAS.452.2247V, 2016JCAP...04..047S, 2018MNRAS.477..983S}, gas fraction \citep{2007MNRAS.377...41C, 2013MNRAS.434.2645D, 2017MNRAS.467.1678Q, 2020MNRAS.493.2926L}, internal structures of dark matter halos and stellar kinematics \citep{2019MNRAS.488.3663L, 2020MNRAS.493.2926L,2023arXiv230605753L}, major mergers \citep{2016MNRAS.462.2418S}, and compact galaxies \citep{2020A&A...643L...8C}.
 In the {\sc IllustrisTNG} (TNG hereafter) simulations, \cite{2018MNRAS.473.4077P} investigated the effects of varying numerical resolution while maintaining a fixed subgrid physics model.
 They observed that as the resolution increases, galaxies tend to have higher stellar masses.
 They also found that, for a given stellar mass, the increased resolution results in higher black hole mass and metallicity.
 In their highest resolution run, TNG50, a convergence test was conducted on morphological properties such as galaxy sizes, disk heights, and kinematics \citep{2019MNRAS.490.3196P}.
 Comparisons of various other properties, such as stellar morphologies and star-forming activities \citep{2021MNRAS.501.4359Z} and the radial distribution of satellite galaxies \citep{2022MNRAS.514.4676R} with simulations of different resolutions within the TNG suite have also been performed.

 However, most of these resolution studies have been done through several key scaling-relation comparisons, not galaxy-by-galaxy comparisons.
 This is primarily due to the difficulty of matching halos and galaxies in simulations with different resolutions.
-It is therefore notable that, in comparison studies between hydrodynamic simulations and their DMO counterpart simulations, \cite{2013MNRAS.431.1366S} and \cite{2015MNRAS.451.1247S} were able to directly investigate the role of baryonic physics by matching galaxies in the two types of simulations. \cite{2022MNRAS.509.5046L} adopted a similar matching technique, and applied a machine learning (ML) method to correct the differences induced by baryonic physics.
+It is therefore notable that in comparison studies between hydrodynamic simulations and their DMO counterparts --- where the number of dark matter particles is identical in both simulations --- researchers have been able to directly investigate the role of baryonic physics by matching galaxies across the two types of simulations \citep[e.g.,][]{2013MNRAS.431.1366S,2015MNRAS.451.1247S}. \cite{2022MNRAS.509.5046L} adopted a similar matching technique, and applied a machine learning (ML) method to correct the differences induced by baryonic physics.
 These comparison studies were possible because DMO simulations, in most cases, start from the same initial conditions and with the same DM particle IDs as used in the hydro simulations.
 If the DM particles in both the hydrodynamic and DMO simulations share the same particle numbering scheme, matching pairs of halos can be readily identified by locating the halo containing particles with same particle IDs \citep[e.g., as demonstrated by][]{2015MNRAS.451.1247S}.
 This indicates that they originated from the same patch region in the initial conditions.